maddenp/iotaa/README.md

 ### Dry-Run Mode

 Use the CLI `--dry-mode` switch (or call `dry_run()` programmatically) to run `iotaa` in a mode where no post-`yield` statements in task-function bodies are executed.
-When applications are written such that no state-changing statements precede the final `yield` statement, dry-mode will report the current condition of the workflow, pointing out pending dependencies that block workflow progress.
+When applications are written such that no state-changing statements precede the final `yield` statement, dry-mode will report the current condition of the workflow, pointing out pending requirements that block workflow progress.

 ## Helpers